 \section{Introduction}

-Off-dynamics reinforcement learning \citep{eysenbach2020off, jiang2021simgan, liu2022dara, liu2024distributionally} is commonly employed in decision-making scenarios such as autonomous driving \citep{pan2017virtual} and medical treatment \citep{laber2018optimal, liu2023deep}, where training the policy through extensive trial-and-error in the real target environment is often costly, unethical, or infeasible.
-A practical approach involves training the RL policy in source environments with similar dynamics that are easier to simulate or access.
-However, the dynamic shift between the source and target environments results in a challenging sim-to-real gap, which can lead to catastrophic failures when deploying the policy learned from the source environment to the target environment.
+Off-dynamics reinforcement learning \citep{eysenbach2020off, jiang2021simgan, liu2022dara, liu2024distributionally, guo2025off} arises in decision-making domains such as autonomous driving \citep{pan2017virtual} and medical treatment \citep{laber2018optimal, liu2023deep}, where direct policy training through trial-and-error in the target environment is often costly, unethical, or infeasible.
+A common strategy is to train the policy in source environments with similar but more accessible dynamics.
+However, discrepancies between the source and target environments create a simulation-to-reality (sim-to-real) gap, which can lead to catastrophic failures when deploying the source-trained policy in the target environment.

-In addition to the dynamic shift problem, in these practical scenarios, we also often do not have real-time online interactions with the source environment due to constraints in time and computational resources.
-Therefore, we must learn the policy from a pre-collected dataset generated by some behavior policies.
-It presents a highly challenging learning task, characterized by its off-policy, offline, and off-dynamics nature.
-Supervised learning-based methods \citep{brandfonbrener2022does, chen2021decision} have recently emerged as a promising class of stable and scalable alternatives to conventional offline reinforcement learning algorithms based on dynamic programming \citep{levine2020offline}.
-In the offline off-dynamics setting, the available data to train the policy is primarily collected from the source domain, with only a small fraction coming from the target domain.
-Our study focuses on leveraging and enhancing the Decision Transformer (DT) \citep{chen2021decision} in off-dynamics reinforcement learning, which can be seen as a special case of return-conditioned supervised learning (RCSL) methods \citep{brandfonbrener2022does, emmons2021rvs}.
-Despite the growing interest in developing DT methods for various reinforcement learning tasks, there has been no explicit effort to address the off-dynamics RL problem.
+Beyond the challenge of dynamics shift, practical scenarios often do not allow real-time online interaction with the source environment due to time and computational constraints.
+As a result, policies must be learned from pre-collected datasets generated by behavior policies.
+This setting is particularly difficult, as it combines off-policy, offline, and off-dynamics characteristics.
+Recently, supervised learning–based methods \citep{chen2021decision, brandfonbrener2022does} have emerged as more stable and scalable alternatives to traditional offline reinforcement learning algorithms grounded in dynamic programming \citep{levine2020offline}.
+In the offline off-dynamics setting, the majority of training data is drawn from the source domain, with only a limited portion collected from the target domain.
+Our study focuses on advancing Decision Transformer (DT) type frameworks \citep{chen2021decision,hu2024q,zhuang2024reinformer} for off-dynamics reinforcement learning, which can be viewed as a special case of return-conditioned supervised learning (RCSL) \citep{emmons2021rvs, brandfonbrener2022does}.
+While DT-type methods have gained significant attention across various reinforcement learning tasks, no prior work has explicitly tackled the off-dynamics RL problem.